Skip to content

 • existing: The wanted capacity

-• is_active: yes
+• is_active: yes (if Toolbox 0.7, before 5/2024)

-Set the relationships as follows:
+Set the entities as follows:

 • unit_outputNode for (hydro_plant | nodeA), (hydro_plant | pump_storage ), (hydro_pump | reservoir)